Illegal Substances vs. Controlled Substances

 Find an Illegal Substances and Controlled Substances Defense Lawyer in Georgetown, TX

 Were you arrested for a crime involving an illegal substance or controlled substance in Central Texas?
-You should avoid making any statement to authorities until you can contact Law Office of Price & Wiggins, P.C..
+You should avoid making any statement to authorities until you can contact Law Office of Michael J. Price, P.C..

 Michael J. Price is an experienced criminal defense attorney in Georgetown who represents residents and visitors in communities all over Williamson County and Bell County, including Killeen, Temple, Cedar Park, Leander, Harker Heights, and several others.